TomCordemans/LABS/docs/wireshark/README.md

 ![Success](./assets/download.png)

 Among the warnings, we find **TCP Window Full** and **TCP Zero Window Segment**.
-By focusing on frame 363 and the following ones, we can conclude that this is where the root cause lies.
+Frame 363 and subsequent frames indicate the point at which the root cause emerges.

-After consulting the appropriate sources, we determine that the client is overloaded at that specific moment (it has run out of receive buffer space).
+After consulting the appropriate frames, we determine that the client is overloaded at that specific moment (it has run out of receive buffer space).
 When Wireshark detects network issues, it marks the relevant packets with `tcp.analysis.flags`.
 (Note: **TCP Window Update** can also be benign and should therefore be filtered out.)

 A clear graphical representation that illustrates the situation well can be found below.